 Beyond 18: The longitudinal study of leaving care

-The Beyond 18 study is a long-term project focusing on the experiences of young people leaving the care system in Victoria.
+Beyond 18 is a long-term research project about the lives of young people in out-of-home care and their experiences of leaving care in Victoria.

 About the project